jupyterlab/jupyterlab/docs/source/developer/contributing.rst

    installation, make sure Python 3.0+ is installed.
 Also, try using the Python 3.0+ version of ``pip`` or ``pip3 install -e .`` command to install JupyterLab from the forked repository.
--  If you see an error that says ``Call to 'pkg-config pixman-1 --libs' returned exit status 127 while in binding.gyp`` while running the ``pip install`` command above, you may be missing packages required by ``canvas``.
-On macOS with Homebrew, you can add these packages by running
-   ``brew install pkg-config cairo pango libpng jpeg giflib librsvg``.
-   If you are using mamba or conda, you can install the necessary packages with ``conda install -c conda-forge pkg-config glib pango pixman``.
 -  The ``jlpm`` command is a JupyterLab-provided, locked version of the `yarn <https://classic.yarnpkg.com/en/>`__ package manager.
 If you have ``yarn`` installed already, you can use the ``yarn`` command when